goshdarngames/Simon-Says-VR/game_logic/README.md

 If the player were to die the state would construct the Game Over state and return that.

-The game states are defined in:

-    ./game_state/
+The initial state that the game enters into when the page is loaded can be found in:

+    ./startScene.js

 The game loop is found in:

-    ./ gameLoop.js

-Note:
-At present the game loop is controlled by babylon's runRenderLoop function and simply calls update on the current state.
-It is planned to use a more advanced main loop that will separate rendering from logic
+    ./base_game/gameLoop.js

+The game loop is called repeatedly using Babylon's runRenderLoop function.